 The Petitioner argued that the failure of the Respondents to carry out change in the documents violates his fundamental right to equality, right to live a dignified life, right to express his gender identity, and right to privacy under Articles 14, 15, 19(1)(a), and 21 of the Constitution of India respectively.

 Further, the Petitioner relied on the landmark decision of the Hon’ble Supreme Court in NALSA v.
 Union of India.
-NALSA held that the right to choose one’s gender identity is integral to lead a life with dignity.
+NALSA held that the right to choose one’s gender identity is integral to leading a life with dignity.
 Article 21 undoubtedly guarantees this right.

 On considering the submissions of the Petitioner, the Hon’ble Court directed the Respondents to consider his representations and carry out necessary changes in the certificates and records, which reflects the Petitioner’s gender identity.
 It further directed the State of Karnataka to issue a circular to all educational authorities directing them to provide revised documents to transgender persons, reflecting changes in the name and self-identified gender in accordance with the guidelines in NALSA.